 Ring-fenced money for schools will make a real difference.
 We need a national investment programme for arts in schools.
 An equivalent amount to that currently invested in sport would enable us to develop a model that ensures quality, and makes a real difference to the ability of schools to grow capacity, appetite and expertise.

-- Continuing Professional Development & Learning blueprint for teachers and cultural learning leaders
+Continuing Professional Development & Learning blueprint for teachers and the cultural learning workforce

 PLAN + PREMIUM + PROFESSIONALS =